Bell test: Memory loophole

 In most experiments, measurements are repeatedly made at the same two locations.
 A local hidden variable theory could exploit the memory of past measurement settings and outcomes in order to increase the violation of a Bell inequality.
 Moreover, physical parameters might be varying in time.
 It has been shown that, provided each new pair of measurements is done with a new random pair of measurement settings, that neither memory nor time inhomogeneity have a serious effect on the experiment.

 Superdeterminism

 A necessary assumption to derive Bell's theorem is that the hidden variables are not correlated with the measurement settings.
-This assumption has been justified on the grounds that the experimenter has "free will" to choose the settings, and that it is necessary to do science in the first place.
+This assumption has been justified on the grounds that the experimenter has "free will" to choose the settings, and that such is necessary to do science in the first place.
 A (hypothetical) theory where the choice of measurement is determined by the system being measured is known as superdeterministic.

+Many-worlds loophole

+The many-worlds interpretation, also known as the Hugh Everett interpretation, is deterministic and has local dynamics, consisting of the unitary part of quantum mechanics without collapse.
+Bell's theorem does not apply because of an implicit assumption that measurements have a single outcome.